Propagating roses from cuttings is a relatively simple process. Here are the steps:

 Related posts:

-Coral Dawn Rose: A Splash of Sunrise in Your Garden
+Sugar Moon Rose: A Touch of Elegance in Your Garden